yasirbhutta/yasirbhutta.github.io/python/docs/list-comprehension/index.md

 evens = [num for num in numbers if num % 2 == 0]
 # Result: [2, 4, 6]
 ```

+🔎 means: “From numbers 1 to 6, pick x only if x is even”

 ### Example 3: Combining transformation and filtering
 ```python